vircadia/vircadia-docs-sphinx/docs/source/host/server-setup/linux-server.md

 # Host a Domain from a Local or Cloud Linux Server

-The Vircadia packages can help you get up and running your own domain quickly.
+The Vircadia packages can help you get your own domain up and running quickly.

 ## Installation

+Alongside installation, these packages can also migrate an "Athena" domain to Vircadia.
+You can run them on an existing Vircadia domain to upgrade it if the original was installed using the package.
 Packages are currently available for the following distributions:

 ### Ubuntu Server 18.04 LTS